gokulsg/CNN-attention-on-AWS/AWS-Setup/README.md

 ### EC2

-AWS EC2 provides preconfigured machine images called DLAMI, which are servers hosted by Amazon that are specially dedicated to Deep Learning tasks.
 Setting up an AWS EC2 instance is a rather standard procedure.
 In fact, Amazon has a sweet step by step [guide](https://aws.amazon.com/getting-started/tutorials/get-started-dlami/) to set it up, we are here to use [fast.ai's tutorial](https://course.fast.ai/start_aws.html) which draw heavily from the prvious one.
 The basic steps are follows:

 * **Step 1: Sign in or sign up**
 * **Step 2: Request service limit**